World In Your Hands: A Large-Scale and Open-Source Ecosystem for Learning Human-Centric Manipulation in the Wild: Benchmark and Application

 As shown in Table~\ref{tab:photometry_geometry}, photometric metrics remain relatively consistent, whereas geometric metrics vary notably across tasks.
 These differences highlight the inherent challenges in reconstructing dynamic scenes, where accurate geometry prediction is particularly complex in motion-rich environments.
 This observation suggests promising directions for future research in 4D reconstruction for robotic manipulation, particularly methods that improve geometric understanding in complex dynamic scenes.

 Figure~\ref{fig:4drc} presents the 4D reconstruction results at various time steps, showcasing the dataset’s potential for dynamic scene modeling.
-By capturing high-quality dynamic scenes, WiYH can help leverage Gaussian Splatting (GS) as an effective 3D tokenizer, advance spatial understanding, and enrich Real2Sim pipelines.
+By capturing high-quality dynamic scenes, WIYH can help leverage Gaussian Splatting (GS) as an effective 3D tokenizer, advance spatial understanding, and enrich Real2Sim pipelines and neural-network-based simulation.